Divorce and Your Conditional Residence Status: How to File a Divorce Waiver With Form I-751

 - divorce after a good-faith marriage

-- abuse or battery by the U.S. spouse in a good-faith marriage, and
+- abuse or battery by your U.S. spouse in a good-faith marriage, and

-- extreme hardship to the immigrant if returned to his or her country of origin.
+- extreme hardship to you, the immigrant, if returned to your country of origin.

 More information on these waivers can be found at: “What if Your U.S. Spouse Won’t Sign the Joint Petition (I-751)?”
 Here, we'll focus on the divorce waiver.

-If You Divorce Before Becoming a Permanent (Not Conditional) Resident
+If You Divorce While You're Still a Conditional) Resident

 If you obtain a final order of divorce before the two-year conditional period has ended, then the divorce waiver is a logical choice for you.
 Your task will be to convince U.S. Citizenship and Immigration Services (USCIS) that valid reasons exist to allow an exception to the joint filing requirement, by showing that your marriage was “bona fide” or genuine at the time and was not a mere “business transaction” to skirt immigration laws.